Causes and treatment of hooded eyes

 How long does blepharoplasty surgery take?

-What is the age limit to undergo blepharoplasty?
+What is the age limit for undergoing blepharoplasty?

 There is no specific age limit for blepharoplasty (eyelid surgery), as the decision to undergo the procedure should be based on individual concerns and goals, rather than age alone.
 In general, candidates for the procedure are typically over 18 years of age and in good overall health, with concerns about excess skin or fat in the upper and/or lower eyelids that is causing a tired, aged appearance, or impacting their vision.